Why opt for a classic neutral exterior scheme

 I knew at the time that this colour scheme would be a classic but I really hadn’t appreciated quite how enduring it would be.
-There isn’t a week that goes by that I am not asked about these colours and they are still as popular today as they were ten years ago.
+There isn’t a week that goes by that I am not asked about these colours and they are still as popular today as they were 15 years ago.
 This really is a great lesson and one that I often relate to clients as re-painting the exterior of a house can be very costly and this is really only something you want to undertake every 15 years or so.

 The art is in pulling it all together so carefully consider what has to be painted on the exterior of your home and finishes that can't be changed before translating a scheme directly to it.
 Remember that even though the exterior scheme is neutral, it will have a subtle underlying colour that may not be quite right for your location.

 1) So you have a selection of twelve or so different tones in front of you from almost white to a very dark interesting brown/grey – what do you do with them?
 Firstly, and this may sound obvious but so many people don’t do it, take the colours outside into the natural daylight.
 Colours look so much lighter outside and the grey in the neutral begins to get washed out.

-2) Secondly, remember that all neutrals, greys, browns or whites will have an underlying colour, some more than others – often the lighter the tone gets – the more of that colour you see.
+2) Secondly, remember that all neutrals, greys, browns or whites will have an underlying colour, some more than others.
+Often the lighter the tone gets – the more of that colour you see.
 Now hopefully if you are standing outside, you will see that an off white that you think will look great on your exterior trim may end up being a brilliant stark white once you are outside and may not be the look that you wanted to create at all.
 So you may need to select a colour for an exterior scheme that looks quite dark and grey but in fact will show as off white outside.

 3) Finally, ensure that you leave a gap of two spaces in the fandeck between the tones for each area that needs to be painted.
 For an interior decorating scheme, two tones that sit side by side in the fandeck may work but for an exterior scheme they will appear exactly the same.
 You need to take into account the natural bulk of the building and the shadows that it creates on different elevations and you will see that two similar tones will just be wasted.
 A tone that you chose for your window frames which you thought would offer you a lovely contrast may merely run into the wall colour and look exactly the same.
 Don't forget the colour of your eaves too.

 I must say that with neutral colour schemes like this one, I do really like a traditional dark grey roof, either a glazed and painted terracotta, concrete or slate roof tile.
 Roof tiles are available in similar brown/grey tones but I feel that this is stretching the monochromatic friendship a bit far!

 Follow me on Pinterest for lots more ideas and inspiration to help you find the perfect neutral exterior.